 After completing the surgery, you will be placed in recovery while the anesthesia wears off.
 You can expect to be in your own home on the first night.
 In rare cases, drainage tubes may be temporarily placed to reduce swelling.
 For the first couple of weeks, you should expect pain, bruising, swelling, and general discomfort.
 Your doctor should prescribe prescription pain relievers to help manage the discomfort.
 You should avoid strenuous activity as this can cause bleeding, swelling, and increased recovery time.

 After the first week or two, your sutures will be removed.
 While you may resume light activity, you should avoid any strenuous activity or exercises for a further two to four weeks.
 Expect to wear a recovery bandage or sports bra at all times for the four to six week recovery period.
 By avoiding smoking, you will improve circulation and improve your healing time.
 Scarring is unavoidable.
 However, a skilled surgeon can conceal some scars in the natural folds of your skin.
 Scars will fade over time.
 Avoiding sunlight and applying creams and silica sheets are common ways to reduce scarring.

 If you are considering joining the tens of thousands of women each year that receive a breast lift, you should speak to a qualified plastic surgeon you can trust.
-Contact Dr. J. Hopkins Plastic Surgery for a consultation to discuss your breast lift options at 972-298-6641.
+Contact Dr. J. Hopkins Plastic Surgery in Dallas for a consultation to discuss your breast lift options.